erikvanmechelen/wind/manuscript/28openings.md

 Arguably the most dynamic of openings for Italy.
 Is A Pie used for A Pie – Mar?, or might it swing eastward with A Pie – Tyr?

-Keeping in mind the wise suggestion of Frederico to patiently build strategic influence, does this opening sacrifice too much of Italy’s latent upside by irritating its neighbors?
+But if your early game strength as Italy is derived from strategic influence, does this opening sacrifice too much of Italy’s latent upside by irritating its neighbors?

 ## Panther / Shuffle (Italy)